Marine Mammal Authorization Program

 If you have a state and/or federal fishing license, you are not required to submit a Marine Mammal Authorization Program registration/renewal form.
 Your registration is automatic, and will be automatically renewed.

 You may download and print your certificate from your Regional Office below.
-All regions listed will send your new certificate in the mail, except the Northeast/Mid-Atlantic region, which has transitioned to online access.
+All regions listed will send your new certificate in the mail, except the Northeast/Mid-Atlantic and West Coast regions, which have transitioned to online access.
 If you do not receive your authorization certificate and cannot access it, please contact your NOAA Fisheries regional office (see Contacts section below).
 For the New England/Mid-Atlantic region please download and retain either an accessible electronic or printed copy of this certificate on your vessel and contact nmfs.gar.mmapcert@noaa.gov or 978-281-9120.

 - Alaska